autonomys/infra/scripts/launch-nodes/README.md

 # Subspace Node Manager

-This script manages the deployment of Subspace nodes (RPC, Farmer, and Bootstrap nodes) on multiple servers using SSH.
-It updates the `.env` file with the specified release version and coordinates the startup sequence to ensure that RPC and Farmer nodes are started first.
-The Bootstrap node is updated last with the correct `GENESIS_HASH` and then started.
+This script manages the deployment of Subspace nodes (RPC, Farmer, Timekeeper, and Bootstrap nodes) on multiple servers using SSH.
+It updates the `.env` file with the specified release version, coordinates the startup sequence, and ensures that RPC and Farmer nodes are started before the Bootstrap node, which is updated last with the correct `GENESIS_HASH`.

 ## Features

 - SSH into multiple servers defined in a TOML configuration file.
-- Modify `.env` files in the Subspace directory with a new release version and update `GENESIS_HASH`.
+- Modify `.env` files in the Subspace directory with the specified release version, `GENESIS_HASH`, `POT_EXTERNAL_ENTROPY`, `NETWORK_NAME`, `PLOT_SIZE`, and `CACHE_PERCENTAGE`.
 - Restart Subspace nodes using `docker-compose down -v` and `docker-compose up -d`.
-- Retrieve the `protocol_version` hash from the RPC node logs and use it to update the Bootstrap node.
+- Retrieve the `protocol_version` hash from RPC node logs and use it to update the Bootstrap node.
-- Ensure proper start order (RPC and Farmer nodes first, Bootstrap node last).
+- Proper start order (RPC and Farmer nodes first, followed by Bootstrap node).
+- Supports pruning of Docker containers and images for cleanup.
+- Supports restart without data loss.

 ## Prerequisites